5 Best Spots for Snorkeling in Menorca

 • Menorca Catamaran Cruise

-• Catamaran excursion in Menorca in small groups
+• Catamaran excursion in Menorca in a small group

 • Snorkeling equipment